kunukn/todomvc-redux-starter-kit/README.md

-# Redux TodoMVC Example using Redux Starter Kit
+# Redux TodoMVC Example using Redux Starter Kit and Redux hooks

+This is a forked project.

 This project is a companion codebase for the post https://magarcia.github.io/2019/01/26/todomvc-redux-starter-kit/.
 It's a refactor of the TodoMVC Redux example but refactored using [Redux Starter Kit](https://redux-starter-kit.js.org/)